MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/the-access-database-is-wrong-or-missing-for-this-sql-jet-replica-seterror-3778.md

 - The database specified is not replicable.

-The solution is to re-initailize your Jet Subscriber using the Re-Initialize tools on the SQL Server.
+The solution is to re-initialize your Jet Subscriber using the Re-Initialize tools on the SQL Server.

 ## See also